 |Note.
 For the traditional assignment of the solstice to 25 December in the Roman calendar, see Columella, De re rustica 9.14.12; Pliny, Natural history 18.221; and many later sources (including Bede himself at Reckoning of time §30).
 On the incorrectness of this date and possible sources, see this piece of mine from 2015, about halfway down.|

 Each solstice had two months surrounding it going by the same name: December and January were ‘Former Yule’ and ‘Latter Yule’ (Ærra Geola and Æftera Geola in the Martyrology), and June and July were ‘Former Liða’ and ‘Latter Liða’ (Ærra Liða, Æftera Liða).
-In ‘leap’ years (an embolismus, in Bede’s terminology) there were three months of Liða in a row.
+In years with an intercalatary month — an embolismus, in Bede’s terminology — there were three months of Liða in a row.

 Bede carries on: